 In Part 2 of this free girls crochet cardigan pattern, we'll add length to the sweater, and crochet a hood and pockets to finish off this adorable four-season sweater.
 Get the free pattern below or purchase the complete ad-free, printable PDF here.
 Find Part 1 of the free XO Cardigan pattern here.

-This free girls crochet cardigan pattern is part of a collaboration with my friends at Lion Brand Yarn.
+This free girls crochet cardigan pattern is part of a collaboration with Lion Brand Yarn.
 This post contains affiliate links.

 As I mentioned in Part 1 of this free little girls crochet cardigan pattern, the design is a close cousin to my Campfire Cardigan pattern which I also made with two simple hexagons.
 My favorite part about the hexagons is that they fold up into sleeves and a bodice with ZERO shaping!
 It's like a crochet magic trick!